stock2shop/cart/README.md

 ## Overview

-Web components to convert any web page into a shopping cart.
+Web components to convert any web page into a shopping cart, which:-

-Web Components to:-
  - Dynamically update price and qty for items.
  - Add items to a cart and manage cart.
  - Authenticate and checkout.